 GeneCards Summary for DDC Gene

-DDC (Dopa Decarboxylase (Aromatic L-Amino Acid Decarboxylase)) is a Protein Coding gene.
-Diseases associated with DDC include aromatic l-amino acid decarboxylase deficiency and aromatic amino acid decarboxylase deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein domain specific binding and amino acid binding.
+DDC (Dopa Decarboxylase) is a Protein Coding gene.
+Diseases associated with DDC include aromatic l-amino acid decarboxylase deficiency and autoimmune polyendocrine syndrome.
+Among its related pathways are Metabolism and Tryptophan metabolism.
+GO annotations related to this gene include enzyme binding and pyridoxal phosphate binding.
 An important paralog of this gene is GAD1.

 UniProtKB/Swiss-Prot for DDC Gene

 Catalyzes the decarboxylation of L-3,4-dihydroxyphenylalanine (DOPA) to dopamine, L-5-hydroxytryptophan to serotonin and L-tryptophan to tryptamine.

 Decarboxylases are a group of enzymes that remove carboxyl groups (CO2H) from acidic substrates and require either pyridoxal phosphate or pyruvate as a co-factor.
 Decarboxylases are known for their various roles in metabolic pathways and carbohydrate synthesis.